Wisconsin sheriff sues over Skokie woman’s detainment ‘hoax,’ shares evidence

 The Dodge County Sheriff has sued a Skokie woman for defamation and on Friday provided information that appears to discredit the story the woman’s supporters publicized last month of her federal detainment and transportation to the Wisconsin county’s jail.

-Supporters of Naqvi made headlines in March during a press conference outside a federal detention facility in Broadview where they reported federal immigration authorities detained Naqvi, 28, a U.S citizen, for more than 40 hours across two different detention centers, including one in Dodge County, Wisconsin.
+Supporters of Naqvi made headlines in March during a press conference outside a federal detention facility in Broadview where they reported that federal immigration authorities detained Naqvi, 28, a U.S citizen, for more than 40 hours across two different detention centers, including one in Dodge County, Wisconsin.

 But standing before a press junket inside his station in Juneau on Friday morning, Schmidt shared bank statements, surveillance images, text messages and more that indicate Naqvi’s story was a lie and she never even traveled to Broadview or Juneau last month.

-“It is my understanding that a lawsuit has been filed, I haven not seen it.
+“It is my understanding that a lawsuit has been filed, I have not seen it.
 And if a suit has in fact been filed, I cannot comment on pending litigation,” Morrison said by text on Friday.

 “To me it’s not about a dollar figure,” Schmidt said of the lawsuit.
 “To me, we have a victim here who was played, and not just one victim.
 We have a victim in this incident (and other victims in other incidents) … and she continues to do this and get away with it.